 Evaluating and selecting API security tooling is critical as part of API security strategy and mitigating API attacks.

 This API Security Checklist will help you close the gaps in your API security strategy based on industry best practices.

-Credential stuffing is a type of attack in which bots are used to breach a network using lists of compromised usernames and passwords.
+Credential stuffing is a type of cybersecurity attack in which hackers use lists of stolen user credentials to breach into a system.

 The latest executive order (EO) zones in on a few areas of cybersecurity, but a primary focus is software supply chain security after incidents such as the SolarWinds attack

 Researchers found Peloton APIs were leaking PII.
 Learn how to avoid this with your APIs.

 While it is technically true that Experian’s systems weren’t directly breached, private data was most certainly leaked

 Establishing and gaining adoption of secure build pipeline approaches is a multi-year endeavor for organizations.

 Zero trust principles and the technologies that have emerged inevitably promote dynamic access control that is informed by application context, identity, and behaviors.